Toaster545/dnd-vtt/README.md

 A self-hosted web-based Virtual Tabletop (VTT) for D&D 5e campaigns.
 Players can create and manage their characters, and the Dungeon Master can run combat encounters on battle maps exported from [Dungeondraft](https://dungeondraft.net/).

-No cloud account required — everything runs locally.
+No cloud account required — everything runs locally and is exposed via a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

 ## Features